 More and more dentists are becoming certified in placing dental implants.
 With the flood of newcomers in the industry, there is also a flood of implant failures by these newcomers.
 That is why it is important to do your research on dental implant providers, before committing with to a treatment.

-It’s not uncommon for inexperienced general dentists take quick short dental implant training courses, where they learn the bare minimum to place an implant.
+It’s not uncommon for inexperienced general dentists to take quick short dental implant training courses, where they learn the bare minimum to place an implant.
 A quality implant provider will not only have multiple certifications from accredited institutions.

 For instance, Misch International Implant Institute is one of the highest quality schools for a dentist to earn their credentials.
-Misch offers the highest quality implants to its trainees and sets the standards not only in America, but the entire world.
+Misch offers the highest quality implants to its trainees and sets the standards not only in America but the entire world.
 Your implant provider should not only have rigorous implant training, but also an array of certifications and memberships from accredited associations.

 By choosing an experienced dentist, you can avoid these common inexperienced mistakes:

 The biggest mistake of inexperienced dentists is that they are trying to make a profit off their implants.
 They don’t take pride in their work, and it shows through the kind of implants they choose.
 Poor quality dental implants are made from materials that are not biocompatible or promote healing.
 Poor quality implants crowns are also more prone to chipping and damage.

 For a successful treatment, your implant has to be placed in an area and angle that will promote healing, as well as be able to handle the excessive force from biting and chewing.
 Implants also have to be carefully placed, so they don’t affect the nerves in the sinus cavity or the upper jaw.
 We personally use 3D CT scans, so we can get a better view of your unique oral cavity for proper placement.